warren-bank/mirror-swissfileknife/mtk/readme.txt

    -  now configure what is done with the traces:

-         export MTK_TRACE=ring:t,term:t,filename:dump.txt
+         export MTK_TRACE=ring:twe,term:twe,filename:log.txt

       this will
-      -  trace all mtklog statements into an internal ring buffer
+      -  trace all mtklog, mtkwarn, mtkerr statements into an internal ring buffer
-      -  trace all mtklog statements also to terminal. notice that the text is indented according to the nest level.
+      -  trace them also to terminal and into file "log.txt". notice that the text is indented according to each thread's nesting level.

       furthermore, if you say somewhere in your sourcecode

          mtkDumpStackTrace(1);

-      then you get a stack trace of the current thread written into dump.txt. if you say
+      then you get a stack trace of the current thread written into log.txt. if you say

          mtkDumpLastSteps(1);

-      then you get the last steps of the current thread written into dump.txt.
+      then you get the last steps of the current thread written into log.txt.

       other examples: